cbogezi/fspt5-milestone-two/README.md

 # Full Stack Development Test - Week Two

-This assessment tests your understanding of higher order functions, classes, testing, and list-type data structures.
+This assessment tests your understanding of classes, testing, and list-type data structures.

 ## Guidelines
   - Do not use any presentations from the class or any notes you have taken.